vanhiepdam/hectre-exam/README.md

 ## Notes & Assumptions
 1. The timezone is used in this project is UTC+0.

-2. All apis are public.
+2. All apis are public, no authentication at all.

 3. Because I don't have AWS account.
 So for this exam, all services will be deployed by docker.

+4. No unit tests for FE

+5. backend APIs are using Django framework

+6. No https

 # Deployment

-## Deploy backend
+## Setup backend
 1. Change working dir
     ```
     cd harvest_be